jedisct1/libsodium-doc/password_hashing/README.md

 ## Server relief

-If multiple clients can simultaneously log in on a shared server, the memory and computation requirements of a memory&CPU hard hash function can exhaust the server's resources.
+If multiple clients can simultaneously log in on a shared server, the memory and computation requirements can exhaust the server's resources.

-In order to mitigate this, the key derivation can be performed on the client (e.g. using libsodium.js in a web application):
+In order to mitigate this, passwords can be pre-hashed on the client (e.g. using libsodium.js in a web application):

 * On user account creation, the server sends a random seed to the client.
 The client computes `ph = password_hash(password, seed)` and sends `ph` to the